scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 So what is bias?
-"Bias is a disproportionate weight in favor of or against an idea or thing, usually in a way that is closed-minded, prejudicial, or unfair [bias]_.
-But what we want from our model is to be fair and unbiased towards protected attributes like, race, age, socioeconomic status, religion and so on.
-So wouldn't it be easier if we just "gave" the model that data during the training?
+"Bias is a disproportionate weight in favor of or against an idea or thing, usually in a way that is closed-minded, prejudicial, or unfair" [bias]_.
+But what we want from our model is to be fair and unbiased towards protected attributes like race, age, socioeconomic status, religion and so on.
+So wouldn't it be easier if we just "hide" those columns from the model during the training?
 It turns out that it isn’t that trivial.
-Protected attributes are often encoded inside the other attributes.
+Protected attributes are often encoded inside the other attributes (latent features).
 For example, race, religion and socioeconomic status are latently encoded in attributes like zip code, contact method or types of products purchased.
-Therfore, fairness assessment and bias detection is quite challenging.
+Therefore, fairness assessment and bias detection is quite challenging.
 Luckily a huge number of single number metrics exist to assess bias in data and models.
 Here, we are using the AIF360 [aif360]_ library which IBM donated to